Scalable quantum eraser for superconducting integrated circuits: Results and discussion

-due to destructive superposition of terms $\hat{\sigma}_{q_{0}}^{+}\hat{\sigma}_{c_{1}}^{-}\ket*{\psi_{\phi}}_{c_{1}c_{2}}\ket{000}_{q_{0,1,2}}$ and $\hat{\sigma}_{q_{0}}^{+}\hat{\sigma}_{c_{2}}^{-}\ket*{\psi_{\phi}}_{c_{1}c_{2}}\ket{000}_{q_{0,1,2}}$.
-From this analysis one concludes that, as illustrated in Fig.~\SubFig{Fig:Collectivity}{a}, the state $\ket{\psi_{\mathrm{dark}}(0)} = \ket*{\Psi_{\phi = (2n+1)\pi}}$ cannot be reset because no excitation is transferred to the resetting head, creating then a QPU-$q_{0}$ dark state.
-According to this result, in this case the excitation is ``trapped" in the system composed by the couplers and working qubits.
-In Fig.~\SubFig{Fig:Collectivity}{b}, the evolution of the system shows this finding in a more concise way, which corroborates to the result suggested by the Fig.~\SubFig{Fig:Collectivity}{a}, showing the coherent population exchange between the working qubits and their respective couplers, while the population in qubit $q_{0}$ remains zero during the evolution (as the initial excitation remains ``trapped" in the systems $q_{1}-c_{1}$ and $q_{2}-c_{2}$).
-The existence of such dark states, as shown above, should also be observed in other resetting models, like the ones proposed in Refs.~\cite{Collective_effects_qubit_reset, Patent}, given the collective nature of the interactions~\cite{SM}.
+due to destructive superposition of terms $\hat{\sigma}_{q_{0}}^{+}\hat{\sigma}_{c_{1}}^{-}\ket{\psi_{\phi}}_{c_{1}c_{2}}\ket{000}_{q_{0,1,2}}$ and $\hat{\sigma}_{q_{0}}^{+}\hat{\sigma}_{c_{2}}^{-}\ket{\psi_{\phi}}_{c_{1}c_{2}}\ket{000}_{q_{0,1,2}}$.
+From this analysis one concludes that, as illustrated in Fig.~\SubFig{Fig:Collectivity}{a}, the state $\ket{\psi_{\mathrm{dark}}(0)} = \ket{\Psi_{\phi = (2n+1)\pi}}$ cannot be reset because no excitation is transferred to the resetting head, creating then a QPU-$q_{0}$ dark state.
+According to this result, in this case, the excitation is ``trapped" in the system composed of the couplers and working qubits.
+In Figs.~\SubFig{Fig:Collectivity}{b-c}, the evolution of the system shows this finding in a more concise way, which corroborates to the result suggested by the Fig.~\SubFig{Fig:Collectivity}{a}, showing the coherent population exchange between the working qubits and their respective couplers, while the population in qubit $q_{0}$ remains zero during the evolution (as the initial excitation remains ``trapped" in the systems $q_{1}-c_{1}$ and $q_{2}-c_{2}$).
+Under the above conditions, the presence of such trapped states leads to a decoherence-free subspace, which should also be observed in other resetting models, like the ones proposed in Refs efs.~\cite{Collective_effects_qubit_reset, Patent}, due to the collective nature of the interactions -- see~\ref{Apen_Effective Hamiltonian}.
+Therefore, building a device capable of handling these states is crucial to achieving robustness, which is fulfilled only through the reset of any state.